raph-m/blackjack/README.md

 Count cards in blackjack to bring down the house

 ## Environment
-If the environment folder you can find the classes 'Dealer' and 'Deck'.
+In the environment folder you can find the classes 'Dealer' and 'Deck'.
 You can find an example on how tu use them in the 'play_blackjack.py' file.

 ## Tools
 In the 'util/tools.py' file, you will find some useful tools for blackjack.
 For example, you can get the score of a hand or it's type (soft, hard, pair)